FOREX-Euro falls versus U.S. dollar on Greece; U.S. election eyed

 “Without the additional funds, the country would be put back on the path toward an exit from the euro,” said Karl Schamotta, senior strategist at Western Union Business Solutions in Calgary.

-Chartists said the euro, having broken below the 200-day moving average around $1.2828, could face further losses, although near-term support is seen at the Sept.
-11 low of $1.2753.
+Having broken below the 200-day moving average around $1.2828, chartists said the euro could face further losses, although near-term support is seen at the Sept 11 low of $1.2753.

-If the euro closes below the 200-day moving average it would be the first time since September and could signal a departure from its recent $1.28 to $1.32 range.
+If the euro closes below the 200-day moving average it would be the first time since September and could signal a departure from its recent $1.28-$1.32 range.

 Ken Dickson, investment director of currencies at Standard Life Investments in Edinburgh, which helps manage $263.9 billion, said the ECB’s quarterly Bank Lending Survey released last week suggests banks are still tightening lending conditions in Europe, which makes it harder for the economy to recover.

+“Growth in Europe next year will continue to look very weak, which will need further stimulus,” he said.

 Euro weakness drove the dollar to a two-month high against a basket of currencies.
 The U.S. dollar index rose as high as 80.843, the strongest since Sept.
-7, and last was up 0.2 percent to 80.752.
+7, and last rose 0.2 percent to 80.729.

 With the Republicans seen retaining control of the House of Representatives, victory for Obama would be seen as raising the risk of policy paralysis over the ‘fiscal cliff’.